Iraneus/betamedneed/_services/provider.md

 layout: service
 ---

-We have provider focused innovative solutions designed to help **medical facilities and providers** deliver quality medical care to more patients.
+These are provider-only solutions to help **medical facilities and providers** deliver quality medical care to more patients.

 ![Research Tools](/images/illustrations/providers.jpg)